 Book the Bioconjugate Technique book where the bend is curved and select a suitable method to capture the calculated number of nucleotide atoms per trastazumab molecule.
 If there are too many, you have to make a tassel.
 But so many of them may not be.
-Order the required linkers, under the aegis of an authorized Nuclear Laboratory, which is certainly not far from your workplace, order the selected radionuclide, stuff it in the antibody tube, mix well, let it react, clean the column from unreacted liners, uncontaminated nuclides and other trash, dissolve in physiological saline and you can drink.
+Order the required linkers, under the aegis of an authorized Nuclear Laboratory, which is certainly not far away from your workplace, order the selected radionuclide, stuff it in the test tube with the antibody, mix well, let it react, clean the column from unreacted liners, uncontaminated nuclides and other trash, dissolve in physiological saline and you can drink.
 Do not forget to eat ginseng to reduce radiation damage to normal cells.

 Then describe your success to Current Radiopharmaceuticals, whose No. 3 of September 2008 was just a method of targeting a radiological attack on HER2-positive cells dedicated to and confirming the effectiveness of this strategy, find it there.
 Here, in Sweden ( Tolmachev2007rth ), those HER2 antibodies again tested adhesive luteum 177 ( 177 Lu).
-Otherwise, somebody gets rich on the radio (they call it Alpharadin, Liepe2009a2a ), but it's unlikely that your patient cared for you to stick it to trastuzumab because of her, they could go to jail.
+Otherwise, somebody is getting rich on the radio (they call it Alpharadin, Liepe2009a2a ), but it is unlikely that your patient cared for you to stick it to trastuzumab because of her, they could go to jail.

 That is all.